LiGM-GH/libgost/lib/libgost.typ

     } else if pagebreaks == true {
       pagebreak()
     } else {
+      assert(
-      assert(pagebreaks == none or pagebreaks == false, message: "Pagebreaks must be either auto, or boolean, or none") }
+        pagebreaks == none or pagebreaks == false,
+        message: "Pagebreaks must be either auto, or boolean, or none", )
+    }
     #it
   ]